mmichlin66/mimcss/web/guide/defining-rules.md

 The rules that require names are assigned to the class's properties.
 The names of these properties will be later used as names of the corresponding CSS entities (classes, IDs, etc.) when writing JSX code.
 Rules that don't require names - such as simple tag rules or a universal rule (*) - are gathered into an array.
 The array does get assigned to a property, but this is only because the language's syntax requires it; this property name is usually not used in any way.

+Rules can be grouped using plain objects as we did in the `specialColors` property.
+This is done mostly for convenience to group rules of similar meaning or belonging to the same category.
+When applying these rules to elements in JSX or when referencing them internally their dotted path is used - as we did in the `special` property.

-Note that we didn't specify the name of the class (nor of the ID, animation or custom property).
+Note that we didn't specify the name of the classes (nor of the ID, animation or custom property).
 This is because we usually don't define the names that will be used in HTML; instead, we will use the properties to refer to the class and other entities.
 This is a fundamental aspect of Mimcss: names are hidden from the developers, so that the developers never have a chance to misspell the names.
 Mimcss mechanism generates the names that will be used in HTML and makes sure that the properties, to which the rules are assigned, refer to these names.
 If there is a need for a rule to have a pre-defined name, it can be specified as an optional parameter to `$class`, `$id` or `$var()` methods - this will override the name-generation mechanism.

 ## Rule types
 Mimcss supports all CSS rules except @charset - the latter is not needed because developers don't actually write text-based CSS files.
 This section gives a brief description of `StyleDefinition` methods that create the rules.